NEONScience/NEON-Data-Skills/tutorials-in-development/GEE/01_Visualizing_AOP_Data/1a_Load_SDR_Rasters_SRER.md

 We will work through a basic exercise consisting of the following steps:

-1) Pull in an AOP hyperspetral data set
+1) Pull in an AOP hyperspectral data set
-2) Set visualization parameters
+2) Set the visualization parameters
 3) Mask the no data values
 4) Add the AOP layer to the GEE Map
 5) Center on the region of interest